Harry Cohn: Death

-Cohn had been suffering from an enlarged heart and suffered a heart attack while flying back from New York in December 1957 and was told to slow down.
-In February 1958 he suffered another heart attack at the Arizona Biltmore Hotel in Phoenix, Arizona, shortly after having finished dinner, and died in an ambulance en route to St. Joseph's Hospital.
+Cohn had been suffering from an enlarged heart when he had a heart attack while flying back from New York in December 1957.
+He was told to slow down.
+In February 1958, he suffered another heart attack at the Arizona Biltmore Hotel in Phoenix, Arizona, shortly after he had finished dinner.
+Cohn died in an ambulance en route to St. Joseph's Hospital.